Candiman421/DocInspector/docs/installation.md

 ## 📋 Install the Enhanced Scripts

 1. **Copy both enhanced files** to your Scripts Panel folder:
-   - `Enhanced InDesign Document Analyzer v2.1 (Main Script).jsx`
+   - `InDesignDocumentAnalyzer.jsx`
-   - `Enhanced InDesign Comparison Utility v2.1 (Interface Script).jsx`
+   - `InDesignComparisonUtility.jsx`

 2. **Restart InDesign** (recommended but not always required)

 3. **Verify installation:**
    - Open InDesign
    - Go to `Window > Utilities > Scripts`
-   - You should see both enhanced scripts listed in the Scripts panel
+   - You should see both scripts listed in the Scripts panel

 ## ✅ Enhanced First Test Run